City-of-Helsinki/mvj/batchrun/README.rst

 - batchrun_jobrunlog (class JobRunLog)

 A JobRunLogEntry is a single logged line of output (stdout or stderr).
-After two weeks, they are compacted into a single JobRunLog row, and deleted from this table.
+After the retention period ends (for example 14 days), they are compacted into a single JobRunLog row, and deleted from this table by the management command `batchrun_log_rotate`.

 A JobRunLog is a single run of a scheduled job.
 Because they are only created from log entries 14 days after the actual date of the run, don't be alarmed when